 - Vegan Southwest Dressing

 Since the bread is the key to a fabulous sandwich, I always buy my bread in the bakery section.
 Believe it or not, most bread is oil-free and vegan.
-In fact, most bread is made with flour, yeast, and water!
+Most bread is made with flour, yeast, and water!

 Choose your favorite bread from the bakery section and check the label.
 However, stay out of the processed bread aisle, as that is where you will find the bread with oil and preservatives.

 Marinating the vegetables for a great mushroom and vegetable sandwich

-To marinate the mushrooms and vegetables, use a mixture of balsamic vinegar and dijon mustard and some Italian seasoning.
-Although I prefer my vegetables grilled, I sauteed the mushrooms this time because I couldn't find large portobello mushrooms.
+To marinate the mushrooms and vegetables, use a mixture of balsamic vinegar and dijon mustard, and some Italian seasoning.
+Although I prefer grilled vegetables, I sauteed the mushrooms this time because I couldn't find large portobello mushrooms.

 As a result, I marinated my mushrooms separate from the other vegetables and cooked the other vegetables on the grill.
-However, I suggest cutting the vegetables in similar sizes, so they cook equally on the grill.
+However, I suggest cutting the vegetables in similar sizes to cook equally on the grill.

 Assembling the portobello mushroom sandwich (shown with a ciabatta here)

-Once the mushrooms are sauteed and the vegetables are grilled, I remove the center portion of both sides of the bread without trading through the top or bottom.
-Next, broil the bread, making it crispy before adding any of the cooked or raw vegetables.
+Once the mushrooms are sauteed, and the vegetables are grilled, I remove the center portion of both sides of the bread without trading through the top or bottom.
+Next, broil the bread, making it crispy before adding any cooked or raw vegetables.

-As the sandwich's rock star, the mushrooms go first, followed by the grilled zucchini, squash, onion, and red pepper.
+The mushrooms go first as the sandwich's rock star, followed by the grilled zucchini, squash, onion, and red pepper.
 The other side of the bread is layered with Vegan Southwest Dressing, avocado, tomato, and spinach.

-The magic or any sandwich or salad, though, is always the sauce.
+The magic or any sandwich or salad is always the sauce.
 For this particular sandwich, I chose my Vegan Southwest Dressing.
 For this recipe, all you need is some raw cashews, salsa, water, and lime juice blended in a high-speed blender.

 But, if you don't like it spicy, consider trying these sauces for your portobello mushroom sandwich: